 Tweeter's net income for its first quarter climbed nearly 38 percent, hitting $13.5 million, compared with $9.8 million in the year-ago period.

-Due to the ongoing uncertain economic environment, Tweeter is planning for flat comp-store sales growth for its fiscal second quarter ending March 31.
+Due to the ongoing uncertain economic environment, Tweeter is planning for flat comp-store sales growth for its upcoming fiscal second quarter, ending March 31.
 The chain anticipates revenue in the range of $190 million to $194 million for this three-month period.

-"We are particularly pleased that we have been able to generate stable gross margins," said Jeff Stone, president/CEO.
+'We are particularly pleased that we have been able to generate stable gross margins,' said Jeffrey Stone, president/CEO.

-Tweeter's gross margin percentage during the first quarter climbed 60 basis points to 36.5 percent.
-Much of this improvement is due to an increase in labor revenue, compared with last year.
+Tweeter's gross margin percentage during the first quarter climbed 60 basis points to 36.5 percent, compared with 35.9 percent in the same quarter last year.
+Much of this improvement is due to an increase in labor revenue, compared with last year, said Tweeter.
 Home installation labor revenue climbed to $3.7 million, or 2 percent of total revenue, up from 0.8 percent of total revenue in the same three months in 2000.
 This added 40 basis points to the gross margin, said Tweeter.